razzka77/docs/docs/tokenomics/revenue.md

 ## Where does the protocol revenue go?

-Currently, the revenue is directed to the protocol treasury.
-Governance can pass proposals on how to distribute the revenue.
+Currently, 25% of the revenue is directed to veLIT holders through staking.
+This revenue share can be changed through governance proposals by veLIT holders.